intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

 ## Result

 After the script runnning is completed, you can obtain a CSV result file under the current folder.
 You can mainly look at the results of columns `1st token avg latency (ms)` and `2+ avg latency (ms/token)` for  performance results.
-You can also check whether the column `actual input/output tokens` is consistent with the column `input/output tokens` and if the parameters you set before have been successfully applied in testing.
+You can also check whether the column `actual input/output tokens` is consistent with the column `input/output tokens` and whether the parameters you specified in config.yaml have been successfully applied in the benchmarking.